TTK987/MagyarAnimeTweaks/README.md

 ## Nyilatkozat
 - A kiegészítő NEM áll kapcsolatban sem a magyaranime.eu oldallal, sem az indavideo.hu oldallal.
-  Tehát a kiegészítő fejlesztői nem állnak kapcsolatban a magyaranime.eu oldal fejlesztőivel.
 - A programot az MIT licensz védi.
 - A kiégészítő csak a magyaranime.eu oldalon használható.
 - A fejlesztők nem vállalnak felelősséget a kiegészítő használatából eredő károkért.
+- A kiegészítő a Magyar Anime oldalon található "Az oldalon található tartalom szabadon felhasználható" feltételeknek megfelelően készült.
+- A kiegészítő a Magyar Anime oldal DMCA szabályainak megfelelően készült.
+[MA DMCA](https://magyaranime.eu/web/dmca/)
+- A kiegészítő fejlesztője (/fejlesztői) fenntartják a jogot, hogy bármikor módosítsák a kiegészítőt.
+- A Magyar Anime fejlesztőjének (/fejlesztőinek) kérése esetén a kiegészítőt eltávolítom a GitHubról és minden más platformról.
+- A kiegészítő csak magyar nyelven érhető el.
 - A kiegészítő használatával elfogadod a fentebb felsoroltakat.

 ## Disclaimer
 - The extension is NOT related to the magyaranime.eu website or the indavideo.hu website.
-  So the extension developers are not related to the developers of the magyaranime.eu website.
 - The program is protected by the MIT licence.
 - The extension can only be used on the magyaranime.eu website.
 - The developers are not responsible for any damages caused by the use of the extension.
+- The extension was created in accordance with the "The content on the site is freely available" terms of the Magyar Anime website.
+- The extension was created in accordance with the DMCA rules of the Magyar Anime website.
+[MA DMCA](https://magyaranime.eu/web/dmca/)
+- The developers (/s) reserve the right to modify the extension at any time.
+- If the developer (/s) of Magyar Anime requests it, I will remove the extension from GitHub and any other platform.
+- The extension is only available in Hungarian.
 - By using the extension you accept the above.
-- The extension is only available in Hungarian.

 ## Fejlesztők
 - [ttk987](https://discord.com/users/537718439586955285)  - Tulajdonos, fejlesztő